 - 4.2.67 Trees, hedges and woodlands help define the landscape and character of the Borough and provide multiple benefits to the urban environment including maintaining and enhancing biodiversity, absorbing carbon and helping to adapt to climate change.
 Reading's woodlands are a highly visible feature of the ridgelines and a strong feature in the landscape of the river valleys that shape the urban area.
 Trees are also an important component of the character of many parts of the Borough particularly its older developed areas and suburbs and especially in Conservation Areas.
 Many streets within Reading, including primary routes into town, are characterised by their tree-lined nature, which should be protected and enhanced.
 Whilst Reading has some important woodlands and areas with substantial numbers of trees, including two areas of Ancient Woodland, shown on the Proposals Map51, other areas lack tree cover.
-It is therefore vital to ensure that important trees and woodlands are protected and canopy cover extended in areas lacking cover, including in conjunction with new development. - 4.2.68 Trees can make a positive contribution towards reducing the effects of future climate change by dissipating the impact of heavy rainfall, reducing urban temperatures and providing shade and protection against the detrimental effects of sunlight.
+It is therefore vital to ensure that important trees and woodlands are protected and canopy cover extended in areas lacking cover, including in conjunction with new development.
+This will particularly be the case for irreplaceable Ancient Woodland and veteran trees. - 4.2.68 Trees can make a positive contribution towards reducing the effects of future climate change by dissipating the impact of heavy rainfall, reducing urban temperatures and providing shade and protection against the detrimental effects of sunlight.
 New development should seek to incorporate strategically sited trees that will provide shade and cooling to developments, particularly to street frontages, large hard landscaped areas and other areas of public realm.
-There will be a need to use appropriate large canopy species that are adaptable to future predicted climatic conditions (native species if possible and where appropriate in order to deliver biodiversity benefits), particularly the higher temperatures and potential drought conditions predicted in summer. - 4.3.69 Trees, hedges and woodlands have multiple wildlife benefits in providing habitat, habitat links and foraging areas for numerous flora and fauna.
+There will be a need to use appropriate large canopy species that are adaptable to future predicted climatic conditions (native species if possible and where appropriate in order to deliver biodiversity benefits), particularly the higher temperatures and potential drought conditions predicted in summer.
+Tree stock should either be UK grown or sourced from a domestic nursery that retains its trees for a minimum of one year (a full growing season) within the UK before sale to ensure plant health and non-infection by foreign pests or disease. - 4.3.69 Trees, hedges and woodlands have multiple wildlife benefits in providing habitat, habitat links and foraging areas for numerous flora and fauna.
 The protection of these both in the public and private realm, within development proposals, will be sought in order to meet the Council's duties to biodiversity.
 New development should seek to ensure that new landscaping is primarily of wildlife friendly species and adds to the linking of green areas across the Borough. - 4.2.70 Due to the value placed on trees in Reading, the Council produced a Tree Strategy in 201052, which seeks to significantly increase the amount of tree coverage by protecting trees from development pressure and through planting both on its own land and through development related landscape schemes.
 In addition, the Council has produced a Tree Strategy Planting Plan, identifying priorities for new planting in the Borough and highlighting the need for succession planting, which will be updated when required.
 The Council may make a Tree Preservation Order (TPO) to protect single trees or groups of trees, which prevent lopping, topping or felling without the Council's consent.
 Details on which trees are specifically protected can be found on the Council's website.